AlexanderGranhof/jsramverk-me-sida/README.md

 ## Quickstart
+0. have `node` and `npm` intalled
+1. run `npm install` to install dependencies
-run `npm run start` and navigate to http://localhost:3000
+2. run `npm run start` and navigate to http://localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).